kevayacht/login_manager/README.md

 This is not the best or greatest, but a fair and honest attempt at a easy program in python with a visual GUI/interface.

+The App is basically a playing application that will continuously cycle through a login or new user registration sequence.

 ## Goal (The learning man!)
 *the goal of this excessive was to get a project down and improve use of python in an actual application*
 1. Python 3 use.